 The recipe calls for fresh tomatoes because I grow them in my garden and this is a delicious way to use them up!
 If you don’t have fresh tomatoes around, use canned tomatoes instead.
 Since we’re cooking the tomatoes down completely, there isn’t too much flavor difference between fresh and canned in this recipe.

 To ensure your sloppy joe sauce is gluten free, opt for a gluten free tamari.
-If you need this to be a soy free sloppy joe recipe, coconut aminos can be used instead.

 Slow Cooker Lentil Sloppy Joes